alexcorvi/xwebdb/README.md

 	}
 }

-// Database Creation and Configuration let db = new Database<Person>({
+// Database creation and configuration let db = new Database<Person>({
 	ref: "my-database",
 	// Define a reference to be used as a database name for IndexedDB